The Break-even price (BEP) is a price level where you can sell your base currency or place a stop loss to exit the market without any losses.

 When the base currency is sold at the Break-even price, you will receive all the invested quote currency back to your available trading balance, taking into account the trading fee and the reinvested funds.

-However, once a sell order gets executed, the amount of the base currency used in the bot decreases, and, therefore, the system recalculates its average purchase price and adjusts the BEP, respectively.
-Since the sell orders that contain the base currency, which was purchased earlier at a better price, get executed first, only the base bought at a higher price is left, so the average value becomes higher.
+However, once a sell order gets executed, the amount of the base currency used in the bot decreases.
+Therefore, the system recalculates its average purchase price and adjusts the BEP, respectively.
+Since the sell orders that contain the base currency, purchased earlier at a lower price, get executed first, only the base bought at a higher price is left, so the average value becomes higher.

 For example, let's calculate the Break-even price for a newly created SOL/USDT bot.
 All the base currency for placing initial sell orders was purchased at the bot’s start:

-The base currency used for sell orders has been purchased at the same price, 14.251 - that would be an average buy price.
-With the received base currency, the system created 9 initial sell orders:
+The base currency used for sell orders was purchased at the same price, 15.93 - that would be an average buy price.
+With the received base currency, the system created 5 initial sell orders:

-In the "Active orders" tab, you may calculate the total volume of the base currency (30.361576 SOL) in open sell orders.
-Multiplying this number by the avg. buy price determines the total current value in the quote currency (432.682819 USDT).
+In the "Open orders" tab, you may calculate the total volume of the base currency (30.89 SOL) in open sell orders.
+Multiplying this number by the avg. buy price determines the total current value in the quote currency (492.077 USDT).

-Now let’s calculate the current purchase price by dividing the total current value of the quote currency by the total volume of the base currency: 432.69 USDT / 30.361576 SOL. = 14.25
+Now let’s calculate the current purchase price.
+As the bot has only filled initial orders and has generated no profit so far, there’s no reinvested profit (reinvested = 0).
+So, we can calculate the current buy price by dividing the total current value of the quote currency by the total volume of the base currency:

-In this example, we get the same price as our start price because the bot was just launched, so its BEP does not differ from the purchase price of the whole base currency amount, but with each newly executed buy order, this value will change.
+In this example, we get the same price as our start price because the bot was just launched, but with each newly executed buy order, this value will change.

 The BEP is a good indicator that helps you navigate your break-even point with the funds invested in the bot (specifically the base currency).
 It can be used to determine at what price you can fix your profit with a Stop Loss without the risk of high volatility or understand at what price you can expect a positive change in the base currency value.